Antares0982/ssrJSON/README.md

 ### xjb64

+ssrJSON employs xjb64 as float-to-string algorithm.
 Tests and comparisons reveals that the [xjb64](https://github.com/xjb714/xjb) algorithm significantly outperforms other algorithms in terms of performance and is more compatible. ssrJSON project adopts a slightly modified version to fit the standard behavior of Python's json module.

 <table>
     <tr>